This question comes from the same author as the last hypothetical question that was asked.

 we were.

-we had family and friends calling an
+we had family and friends calling and coming all week

 to visit us. i got to talk to my sister, krissy, who is